Welcome to Excel Easy

 9 Round: This chapter illustrates three functions to round numbers in Excel.
 ROUND, ROUNDUP and ROUNDDOWN.

-10 Formula Errors: This chapter teaches you how to deal with some common formula errors in Excel.
+10 Formula Errors: This chapter teaches you how to fix some common formula errors in Excel.

 11 Array Formulas: This chapter helps you understand array formulas in Excel.
 Single cell array formulas perform multiple calculations in one cell.